Reyka (TV series)

 Reyka, released as The Cane Field Killings in some countries, is a South African crime thriller television series created and written by Rohan Dickson.
 It is an M-Net original production co-produced by Quizzical Pictures and Serena Cullen Productions for subscription television channel M-Net, released in July 2021.
 Reyka was also co-produced for international distribution by Fremantle.

 The series received eight nominations at the 2022 South African Film and Television Awards, winning four, including Best Actress in a TV Drama for Kim Engelbrecht.
 It also received two 2022 International Emmy Award nominations for Best Drama and Best Performance by an Actress.

 Reyka was renewed for a second season by M-Net in November 2022.

 Overview

 The series alternates between Reyka's past and present.
 In 1994, when apartheid was ending, a 12-year old Reyka was abducted by Angus Speelman, who sexually assaulted her for four years.
 Reyka managed to escape at age 16, with her abductor finally caught and sentenced to prison.

 Now as an adult, Reyka (Kim Engelbrecht), is a criminal profiler investigating a string of brutal murders in Kwa-Zulu Natal by a serial killer.
-She deals with her traumatic childhood past, which somehow also helps her get into the minds of Africa's notorious criminals.
+She deals with her traumatic childhood, which somehow also helps her get into the minds of Africa's notorious criminals.